SouthFACT/landsatfact-sql/README.md

 ### Functions
 ### function [get_countyByGeoid](functions/get_countybygeoid.sql)
 Function to get scene image url's for the most recent scene to the users requested date.
-The intention is to call this twice once for the start date then again for the end date there should be a most recent url for each scene that the CustomRequest_GeoJson intersects.
+The intention is to call this twice once for the start date then again for the end date.
+There should be a most recent url for each scene that the CustomRequest_GeoJson intersects.
 ```sql
 get_countybygeoid(countygeoid integer)
   RETURNS text